bkuolt/bgl-shooter-prototype/Readme.md

 ![Screenshot](screenshot.png)
-⚠️ Please note that is some very old and bad code ⚠️
+⚠️ This is very old and bad code from my school days. ⚠️

 # Features
 - multi texturing
 - light maps